milliemince/eBay-shipping-predictions/README.md

 | 256             | 0.459            |
 | 512 | 0.499            |

-We chose a batch size of 32 as its run reached the lowest loss.
+We initially chose a batch size of 32 as its run reached the lowest loss.
+However, the resultant model was extremely slow to train on the full dataset at over 2 hours per epoch.
+Consequently, we chose a batch size of 256 as the loss achieved during its run was only marginally higher than the loss achieved by the run with a batch size of 32, while requiring significantly fewer computations per epoch.

 In tuning the architecture, we set a maximum number of neurons in the first hidden layer.
 The number of neurons in each following layer was half that of the previous until the number of neurons in a layer was 8.
 For instance, if the number of neurons in the first hidden layer was 64, the following hidden layers would have 32, 16, and then 8 neurons.